-It is the individual responsibility of each Member, officer, employee, and candidate to monitor his or her own filing status, obtain an eFD account, and file all required Financial Disclosure Reports.
+It is the individual responsibility of each Member, officer, employee, and candidate to monitor their own filing status, obtain an eFD account, and file all required Financial Disclosure Reports.

 The following individuals must file Financial Disclosure Reports.
 Except where noted below, all individuals must file: (1) a New Filer Report or Candidate Report; (2) Annual Report(s); (3) a Termination Report; and (4) Periodic Transaction Reports (see p.
-27, infra).
+29, infra).

-- Members. - o Officers. - Employees Paid At or Above the Filing Threshold: An "employee" is any individual, other than a Member or the Vice President, whose salary is disbursed by the Secretary of the Senate.
+- o Members. - o Officers. - Employees Paid At or Above the Filing Threshold: An "employee" is any individual, other than a Member or the Vice President, whose salary is disbursed by the Secretary of the Senate.
 Senate employees must file Financial Disclosure Reports if their rate of pay is at or above the "filing threshold."
 The term "filing threshold" is defined as 120% of the basic rate of pay in effect for GS-15 of the General Schedule (5 U.S.C. § 5332).
-For calendar year 2018, the filing threshold was \$126,148.
-For calendar year 2019, the filing threshold is \$127,914. - Part-time Employees: Part-time employees are required to file if their rate of pay, after adjustment to reflect full-time service, is equal to or greater than the filing threshold.
+For calendar year 2019, the filing threshold was \$127,914.
+For calendar year 2020, the filing threshold is \$131,239. - Part-Time Employees: Part-time employees are required to file if their rate of pay, after adjustment to reflect full-time service, is at or above the filing threshold.

-Example: An employee is paid \$64,000 per year.
+Example: An employee is paid \$75,000 per year.
 She works for a Senate office two and a half days per week, for a total of 20 hours.
-In her office, a full time employee works 40 hours per week.
-For financial disclosure purposes, this individual's rate of pay is \$128,000 (\$64,000 x 2), and she is required to file Financial Disclosure Reports.
+In her office, a full-time employee works 40 hours per week.
+For financial disclosure purposes, this individual's rate of pay is \$150,000 (\$75,000 x 2), and she is required to file Financial Disclosure Reports.